martin-magakian/Amazing-Cloud-Search/README.md

 		public int year { get; set; }
 	}

-> The reason why my object field starts in lowercase is because YOU NEED to match the field name in your index.
+> Object field starts in lowercase because THEY NEED to match the field name in your index.
 > This needs to be improved (feel free)

 Add a movie